Creamed Chip Beef with Peas

 What is Dried Beef Made Out Of?

-As you look at this dried beef, you may be wondering what it’s made out of.
+As you look at this dried beef, you may wonder what it’s made of.
 According to Google, “Chipped beef is a form of pressed, salted and dried beef.”
 It’s a form of deliciousness that you can’t get anywhere else.
 If you aren’t sure about how dried beef tastes, go ahead and give this a try!

 Is Cream Chipped Beef Good For You?

-Just like I enjoy saying, it’s important that you eat everything in moderation.
-Cream Chipped Beef is not terribly unhealthy.
-Most people who grew up on this dish will tell you that it is truly comfort food that is enjoyable every now and again.
-It’s a true “will stick to your ribs” kind of food.
+As I enjoy saying, eating everything in moderation is essential.
+Cream-chipped beef is not unhealthy.
+Most people who grew up on this dish will tell you that it is truly comfort food that is enjoyable now and again.
+It’s a true “will stick to your ribs” food.

 Why is Chipped Beef So Expensive?

-I truly don’t think that chipped beef is that expensive, but some people may think it is.
-If you find that it’s expensive it’s because it’s mostly dried, which means it takes more meat to make bigger portions.
-While the meat can be expensive, I don’t find it any more expensive than other meat we consume around here.
+I don’t think chipped beef is that expensive, but some people may think it is.
+If you find it costly, it’s because it’s mostly dried, meaning it takes more meat to make more significant portions.
+While the meat can be expensive, I don’t find it any more expensive than other meat we consume here.
+UPDATE: I just bought 12 jars from Walmart (4.5-ounce jars, February 2025)—they ship for free with my membership with tax, $82.00.
+That’s expensive, but I know the meat prices are increasing, so I splurged for 12 jars.

 More White Sauce Recipes:

-These recipes are using 1-1/2 cups white sauce.
+These recipes use 1-1/2 cups of white sauce.

 1. Add some tuna (drained) and serve over toast or biscuits.